codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

-Stay where you are in Codefresh to get to what you want!
-Be it navigation without extra clicks, actions such as switching accounts, finding entities such as pipelines or builds, Codefresh Quick Search is your answer.
+Stay where you are in Codefresh and get to what you want without extra clicks!
+Be it navigation, actions such as switching accounts, finding entities such as pipelines or builds, Codefresh Universal Search & Navigation is your answer.

-## About Quick Search
+## About Universal Search & Navigation

-The Quick Search is always displayed in the toolbar, top-left.
+Universal Search & Navigation is always available in the toolbar, displayed on the top-left.
+When you click the Quick Search field, you can see the predefined categories to jump-start your search for **Pipelines** **Projects**, or **Documentation**.

-Start typing in the first letters of what you're looking for, and then select the option or use the shortcut keys.
+To start the search, click a category or directly type in the first letters of what you're looking for.
+Select the option or use the shortcut keys.

 > TIP:
 The results are synced to your permissions and account settings.